IMPRESSIONS: Kei Takei’s Moving Earth Orient Sphere at Lumberyard in the City Winter Festival

 Choreography, Performance, Costume, and Props: Kei Takei / Music: Yukio Tsuji

 It was before Watergate, AIDS, and 9/11 when Kei Takei showed the first part of her epic dance series, LIGHT, in 1969.
 A movement poet influenced by Noh theatre — which features slow pacing, the act and the speed of it — she has added standalone stanzas to LIGHT for almost fifty years.

 Everything you need to know about Bamboo Forest can be found in the company’s name: Moving Earth Orient Sphere.
-Takei and her multigenerational dancers squat in a split-legged stance as, to a soundscape of thumping drums, crashing cymbals, and clanging bells, they stride, hitting the beat squarely in the middle.
-Their arms carve and arc through space, sometimes gently, as if they were branches yearning toward the sun, while, other times aggressively, as if they were warriors brandishing swords.
+Takei and her multigenerational dancers squat in a split-legged stance as they stride to a soundscape of thumping drums, crashing cymbals, and clanging bells, hitting the beat squarely in the middle.
+Their arms carve and arc through space, sometimes gently, as if they're branches yearning toward the sun, while, other times aggressively, as if they are warriors brandishing swords.

 Bamboo Forest unfolds over a half dozen or so episodes that vary little in content and dynamics.
 As the rhythm — from the music, of the dancers — thuds relentlessly, repetitively, the piece begins to resemble a military drill, all rigorous marching and slicing gestures.
 The bamboo forest is, as Takei says, “a mystical place”; it is also a grove, a place of configuration and expectation.